abhinav4848/Obsidian-Medicine/copd- treatment.md

 	- If already taking SAMA, switch to SABA
 	- if severe, can add ICS 3 month trial -> no relief then stop
 - Oral theophylline after all else fails.
+	- dose should be reduced if macrolide or fluoroquinolone antibiotics are co-prescribed

 Pulmonary rehabilitation to all people who view themselves as functionally disabled by COPD (usually [[mrc dyspnoea scale|Medical Research Council dyspnoea scale]] >= grade 3)